In this chapter we’ll cover chatbot fundamentals, including what a chatbot is, how it works and why it’s important.

 Founded in 1895, Skoda is one of the world’s oldest car manufacturers.
 A wholly owned subsidiary of Volkswagen Group, Skoda delivered more than 1 million vehicles to customers worldwide during 2017.
 Recognizing that the customer experience needed a different approach, Skoda embarked on a program to change how it interacted with customers online.

-Developed in just a few months using Teneo, Laura is transforming the Skoda online experience.
+Developed in just a few months using Teneo, Skoda’s conversational AI bot Laura is transforming online experience.
 Customers can chat with Laura to discuss their needs, such as what they will be using the car for or what their budget is.
 Laura takes all the information the customer provides and recommends the most appropriate car from Skoda’s eight models.
 She can even include a comparison based on personal preferences.

 Shiseido, one of the world’s largest cosmetic companies reached an influential teen audience by providing make-up and advice and tips with a unique and engaging chatbot.